pyrite-dev/milsko/README.txt

   Milsko requires either
   * A Windows environment with GDI (so anything NT or 9x)
-  * A MacOS environment with Cocoa (10.4 or above supported)
   * A Unix-like environment with X11 for runtime.

   To build Milsko for Windows, you must have one of following compilers: